 NBASLH Annual Awards Dinner

-Enjoy Desserts and Dancing after the Awards Dinner, sponsored by Howard University.
+Enjoy Desserts and Dancing after the Awards Dinner, sponsored by Xavier University.

 Student Mentor Luncheon